jiaohehu/NPreview/README.md

 ### subsubsection
 ~~~

+In the previous example the three blocks are known as HDG1, HDG2, and HDG3.
+The pattern here is that the number-signs appear at the beginning of the first line of the paragraph.
+This is a known pattern in Nitrile document that we can use to designate a paragraph as the name of a sectioning header.

-A normal paragraph without any specific block pattern detected is a "default block".
-A default block is become a normal paragraph that typically appears between a pair of `\begin{flushleft}` and `\end{flushleft}`.
+A paragraph that has not matched to a known pattern is known as a "default block", with no specific name.
+A default block is become a normal paragraph that typically appears between a pair of `\begin{flushleft}` and `\end{flushleft}` in a generated LATEX document:

 ~~~
 \begin{flushleft}